trohit/ik/interviews/negotiating.md

 - executing
   - how onboard is the rest of your team?
   - I heard you say yes but I felt a hesitation in your voice.
+- rule of three: getting yes 3 times
+  - first time they say yes or give commitment
+  - repeat what you heard and get a that's right
+  - ask them to explain
+    - what constitutes success or
+    - what we will do if we get offtrack or
+    - what's the most difficult thing to get around
+- 7 38 55 rule